Erasmus+ Blended Intensive Programmes

 The organising university is responsible for the organisation and implementation of the whole BIP (physical and virtual part).
 The process is similar to a semester mobility (i.e. setup of an Erasmus+ agreement, enrolment, digital learning agreement, issuing a transcript of records).
 However, the following aspects are different:

 • The BIP has to be established as a course in the University of Vienna's course directory.
 This must be pre-consented by the directorate of studies (SPL).
+The incoming students have to receive a grade for the course within the regular semester deadlines, so that a Transcript of Records can be issued for them.

 • A maximum of four partner universities can participate as sending institutions.